Emerging markets offer a vast opportunity set for investors seeking increased exposure to international equities beyond developed markets.

 Virtus offers several distinct options for investors seeking focused exposure to emerging markets.

-Click on the tickers below to compare a fund’s characteristics to other Virtus Emerging Markets offerings and their peer group.
+Click on the ticker buttons to compare a fund's characteristics to other Virtus Emerging Markets offerings and their peer group.

 Rankings are based on fund share class total return and do not include the effect of the fund’s sales load, if applicable.
 Each fund is ranked within a universe of funds similar in portfolio characteristics and capitalization.
 Strong rankings are not indicative of positive fund performance.